An HI story of galaxies in Abell 2626 and beyond

 (i) The value of \amod depends on the \hi column density above which it is measured.
-Depending on the observational setup and the sensitivity of the telescope, different \hi observations have different column density sensitivities.
-Moreover, even with the same observational settings, galaxies may have diverse 3$\sigma$ column density thresholds, depending on the local noise in the vicinity of the galaxy and the location of the galaxy with respect to the pointing centre which affects the local primary beam attenuation.
+Depending on the observational setup and on the sensitivity of the telescope, different \hi observations have different column density sensitivities.
+Moreover, even with the same observational settings, galaxies may have diverse 3$\sigma$ column density thresholds, depending on the local noise in the vicinity of the galaxy and on the location of the galaxy with respect to the pointing centre, which affects the local primary beam attenuation.

-(ii) The choice of the galaxy centre around which the \hi disc is rotated also effects the measurement of \amod.
+(ii) The choice of the galaxy centre around which the \hi disc is rotated also affects the measurement of \amod.
 For disturbed and unsettled \hi distributions, the \hi centre often does not coincide with the optical centre.
-Moreover, the determination of the optical or the \hi centre also depends on the adapted method of calculation.
+Moreover, the determination of the optical or the \hi centre also depends on the adopted calculation method.

-(iii) The reliability of the \amod measurement also depends on how well resolved the galaxy is, both in terms of the beam size in kpc and the number of beams across the \hi map.
-If the galaxy is only marginally resolved and detected at low signal-to-noise, the asymmetry in the outer \hi disc might be dominated by noise, rather than the asymmetry induced by environmental processes.
+(iii) The reliability of the \amod measurement also depends on how well resolved the galaxy is, both in terms of the beam size in kiloparsec and in terms of the number of beams across the \hi map.
+If the galaxy is only marginally resolved and detected at a low signal-to-noise ratio, the asymmetry in the outer \hi disc might be dominated by noise and not be induced by environmental processes.

-\cite{bilimogga2022} have investigated the dependence of \amod on signal-to-noise, column density threshold and angular resolution of the \hi observations.
-Using mock galaxies from the EAGLE simulations \citep{schaye2015, crain2015}, they suggest an optimal combination of the observational constraints that are required for a robust measurement of the \amod value of the outer \hi disc of a galaxy: a column density threshold of 5 $\times$ 10$^{19}$cm$^{-2}$ or lower at a minimal signal-to-noise of 3 and a galaxy resolved with at least 11 beams.
-These are not `hard' limits as they depend on what one considers to be acceptable deviations of the measured \amod from the intrinsic \amod of a galaxy.
-Our observations do not reach this column density sensitivity and most galaxies are not resolved by 11 beams.
-Consequently, we measure \hi asymmetries of the inner \hi discs.
+\cite{bilimogga2022} have investigated the dependence of \amod on the signal-to-noise ratio, the column density threshold, and the angular resolution of the \hi observations.
+Using mock galaxies from the EAGLE simulations \citep{schaye2015, crain2015}, they suggested an optimal combination of the observational constraints that are required for a robust measurement of the \amod value of the outer \hi disc of a galaxy: a column density threshold of 5 $\times$ 10$^{19}$cm$^{-2}$ or lower at a signal-to-noise ratio of at least 3, and a galaxy resolved with at least 11 beams.
+These are not hard limits because they depend on what is considered to be acceptable deviations of the measured \amod from the intrinsic \amod of a galaxy.
+Our observations do reach this column density sensitivity, but most galaxies are not resolved by 11 beams.